JuliaRheology/RHEOS.jl/docs/src/index.md

 - Artificial loading conditions can be generated within RHEOS to better understand a model's response

 ## Documentation
 The sections in this documentation each aim to provide tutorials in different elements of RHEOS.
 The [API](@ref) section is a comprehensive list of RHEOS types and functions brief descriptions of their use.
-For corrections or further questions, please create an issue on the [Github repository](https://github.com/JuliaRheology/RHEOS.jl).
+For corrections or further questions, please create an issue on the [Github repository](https://github.com/JuliaRheology/RHEOS.jl). **Note that whenever you restart your Julia session you will have to reload RHEOS by typing `using RHEOS`, to avoid repetition this line is not included in every piece of example code.**

 ## Installation
 1. Install Julia, version 1.0.2